holdex/developers/.github/LEAVE_POLICY.md

 Unused Personal days can be carried over into the following year.
 However, we encourage you to get out of the office and refresh.

-### If I stop collaboration with Holdex, will I be compensated for unused days?
+### If I stop collaboration with you, will I be compensated for unused days?
 Yes.
 You will receive compensation for any unused Personal days.
 Sick days and holidays will not be reimbursed.
 _compensation = monthlyRate * (unusedPtoDays / totalPtoDays)_